Tips for everyday life with an artificial joint

 From tying shoes to shopping – safe, independent, and active with hip or knee prosthesis

-An artificial joint – be it a hip replacement, an artificial knee joint or a knee TEP – is for most patients a major step back into a more active life.
-Pain that has dominated everyday life for years subsides.
+An artificial joint – whether it is a hip prosthesis, an artificial knee joint or a knee TEP – is for most patients a big step back into a more active life.
+Pain that has dominated daily life for years subsides.
 Paths become longer again, movements more natural again.

-👉 Daily life with an endoprosthesis raises many very practical questions.
+Everyday life with a joint replacement raises many very practical questions.

-How do I get dressed without overloading the joint?
+How do I dress without overloading the joint?

 How heavy can a shopping bag be?

-What is allowed in the household – and what should I rather avoid?
+What is allowed in the household – and what should I avoid?

-This detailed guide accompanies you step by step through everyday life with an artificial hip or knee joint – with concrete tips, understandable explanations, and realistic expectations.
+This comprehensive guide accompanies you step by step through daily life with an artificial hip or knee joint – with concrete tips, understandable explanations and realistic expectations.

 1. Living with an artificial joint: What really changes in everyday life

-Many patients report a paradoxical feeling after the operation:
+Many patients report after the surgery a paradoxical Gefühl:

 The joint feels stable, the pain is significantly less – and yet there is some uncertainty with everyday movements.